friendoflore/chat_server_and_client/README.md

 the server user is notified of the connecting IP address and told to wait for the client's first message.

+The client is implemented in both Python and Java.
+If using the Java implementation, compile the client program; running the program is addressed below.

 The chat client is run using the syntax:

  	"python chatclient.py <host name> <port number>"
+ 	- or -
+ 	"java Foo <host name> <port number>"

 where the host name used during testing is written as either "localhost" or specified by the IP address "127.0.0.1".
 The port number must match the port